mtelvers/nccc/index.md

 The final programme will depend on how many teams enter but the general principle will be:

 * Morning towers available in the south Birmingham area
-* Assemble at St Mary’s Moseley around noon
+* Assemble at St Mary’s Moseley at noon for welcome and draw
-* Competition ringing in the afternoon
+* Competition ringing in the afternoon, starting at 1pm
 * Ringing at St Anne’s Moseley in parallel
 * Late afternoon tea and results (conclude by 6pm)
 * Open ringing at Moseley